abanskota/t81_577_data_science/weekly_materials/week1/docs/an-introduction-to-aws.md

 `Policies`: containers for security or permission

 The intuitive way to understand these terms is to directly start working with them in AWS console.
-Follow the step-by-step guidelines [here](../docs/iam.md) for creating users and groups and attaching secutiry policies to them.
+Follow the step-by-step guidelines [here](../docs/iam.md) for creating users and groups and attaching security policies to them.

 ### AWS EC2